telosnetwork/telos-decide/docs/ContractAPI.md

 Unarchives a ballot.
 If force is true, will unarchive before the unarchival date and forfeit any remaining archival time.

-- `ballot_name` is the name of the ballot being archived.
+- name `ballot_name`: the name of the ballot being archived.

-- `force` forces the ballot to unarchive if true, even before the unarchival date.
+- bool `force`: if true, forces the ballot to unarchive.
+Remaining time on the archival is lost if forced to unarchive.

 ```
 cleos push action trailservice unarchive '["ballot1", false]' -p testaccounta